 I know that if I don’t practice I will notice the negative effects sooner or later.
 So every night I take the time to sit down and train my mind.

-As someone who has been positively impacted by the work Sam Harris has done as a scientist and author, I was one of the first people who tried out his app – as a Beta tester.
+As someone who has been positively impacted by the work Sam Harris has done as a scientist and author, I was one of the first people who tried out his meditation app – as a Beta tester.
 Well, I was one of the first Android users to try it, as those Apple people are always the first ones to try everything, ugh.

 No matter what you think of Sam and whether or not you agree with him when it comes to politics, free will or atheism, you can surely see that he is an incredibly good meditation teacher.
 He truly makes meditation worth practising.

 The app is just so simple to use.
-Unlike many other meditation apps, you are not bombarded with meditations you need to purchase.
+Unlike many other similar apps, you are not bombarded with meditations you need to purchase.
 That’s what really bothered me with other apps.
 It’s just not relaxing seeing all the dollar signs everywhere and having to spend minutes searching for free meditations.

 But as I have a full year subscription now, I want to tell you about this wonderful meditation app as a whole.